RobertL31/fuddly/docs/source/data_makers.rst

   .. code-block:: none

          |_ path
-         |      | desc: graph path regexp to select nodes on which the disruptor should
+         |      | desc: graph path regexp to select nodes on which the operator should
          |      |       apply
          |      | default: None [type: str]
          |_ recursive